tunglm2203/omo_r1mini/README.md

 - Jetpack 4.4
 - ROS-melodic
 - Catkin workspace is located in ~/catkin_ws
-- Default sudo password is "1"
+- Default sudo password is "1" or "omorobot"

 Once you flash installed Jetson nano, just login with default password and try to git pull this project by
 ```